National Auto Parts Advertising Costs by Medium – A Quick Overview

 Title sponsorship for a nationally televised national motorsport event vary widely depending on the event, when it’s televised, etc. Suffice to say, it’s not cheap.
 According to Media Life Magazine, title sponsorship of NHRA events averaged about $300k per race back in 2011.
 Prominent NASCAR race sponsors likely pay at least $500k+ per race, with high profile sponsorship at something like the Daytona 500 costing at least twice that amount.

-National auto parts advertising is expensive, isn’t it?
+National auto parts advertising via traditional media is expensive.
 When you compare the cost of:

 - Ongoing search engine marketing (both advertising and organic placement)